ROES Digital Manager

 The Pager is our newest add-on module for use by the studio in the ROES Client.
 This powerful new tool will allow you to completely modify products specified by the lab – nodes can be moved, added, deleted, re-sized, or rotated and set to accept images, text, or backgrounds the photographer would like to add!
 The ability to add text colors, image opacity, drop shadows and grid constraints will give your customers the freedom to create their own unique products.

 Image strokes and fill colors can be added automatically via a color scheme and size selection window.
 Any new products created in the Client can be stored locally for future use.
-The ROES Client automatically converts the new products’ attributes into job text that will be read into DP2 when the order arrives at the lab.
+The ROES Client automatically converts the new products’ attributes into job text that will be read into our server when the order arrives at the lab.

 Drawing New Image & Text Nodes